Medically reviewed by Drugs.com. Last updated on Oct 30, 2020.

 - Implantable loop recorder.
 This is an implantable device that has no wires and can sit underneath your skin for up to three years to continuously monitor your heart rhythm.

-Imaging of the heart may be performed to determine if structural abnormalities are affecting blood flow and contributing to ventricular tachycardia.
+Your doctor may get images of your heart to determine if structural problems are affecting blood flow and causing your ventricular tachycardia.

-- Echocardiogram (echo).
-An echocardiogram creates a moving picture of your heart using sound waves via a transducer placed on the chest that emits and detects these waves.
-An echo can identify abnormalities in the heart valves and heart muscle that contribute to poor blood flow.
+- Echocardiogram.
+An echocardiogram creates a moving picture of your heart using sound waves.
+It can identify areas of poor blood flow, abnormal heart valves and heart muscle that are not working normally.

 - Computerized tomography (CT).
 CT scans combine several X-ray images to provide a more detailed cross-sectional view of the heart.

-Your doctor may recommend a stress test to see how your heart functions while it is working hard during exercise or when medication is given to make the heart beat faster.
+Your doctor may recommend a stress test to see how your heart works when you are active or when medication is given to make the heart beat faster.

 In an exercise stress test, electrodes are placed on your chest to monitor heart function while you exercise, usually by walking on a treadmill.
-Other heart tests may be performed in conjunction with a stress test.
+Other heart tests may be done along with a stress test.